Chrislai502/IAC_radar_filter/README.md

 This package contains a radar detection filter node for ROS2 that processes `delphi_esr_msgs/msg/EsrTrack` and `visualization_msgs/msg/Marker` messages.
 The node subscribes to these messages, filters the incoming data, and publishes filtered data as `visualization_msgs/msg/Marker` messages.

 ![Radar Detection Filter Image](pic.png "Example")
+The cyan marker is the candidate detection after filtering

 ## Requirements